 One of the best things about setting up an online high interest savings account (HISA) is that it’s all done on the Internet.
 You can get yours set up and working in minutes.
 It’s a much simpler process than opening a transaction account.

 If you’re picking a HISA with the same bank you’ve got a transaction account with, you’re going to have to fill out the bank’s online form with the following details:

 - Your TFN – unless you want to be charged the full amount of tax on your interest

-- Personal details like Names, Address, Date of Birth, etc.
+- Personal details like name, address, date of birth, etc.

 - Your online banking account passcode/username

-- Your Bank Account details like BSB and Account numbers
+- Your bank account details like BSB and Account Number

-- The minimum/opening deposit amount available in your linked account - this amount will be taken directly from the account on the day you lodge the application (when the account is opened) - be sure you have at least that much in the transaction account you plan to link your HISA to.
-Many accounts won’t require a minimum deposit, but it’s always safe to have a few dollars in your linked account, just in case.
+- The minimum/opening deposit amount available in your linked account.
+This amount will be taken directly from the account on the day you lodge the application (when the account is opened) – be sure you have at least that much in the transaction account you plan to link your HISA to.
+Many accounts don’t require a minimum deposit, but it’s always safe to have a few dollars in your linked account, just in case

 If you’ve got all that info and you’ve filled out your details accordingly, you should have your new HISA up and running instantaneously.
 You will get your account details in the mail later on, but you should be given them once you’ve finished your application process too.